 Curative procedures, such as lobectomy, cortical excision, or hemispherectomy aim to remove the area of the brain (seizure focus) causing seizures.
 The goal is to remove all of the seizure focus area without causing loss of brain function.
 Palliative procedures, such as corpus callosotomy or vagus nerve stimulation (VNS), aim to reduce seizure frequency or severity.
 People who are considered for surgery undergo extensive testing to locate the source of their seizures and to ensure that removing that region of the brain will not impact their speech, mobility or quality of life [2,3].

 Figure 1.
 A seizure is an abnormal electrical discharge in the brain.
 This "short circuit"can cause a change in behavior (fall down, stare off into space, or make jerking movements) often without awareness of what is happening.
-Partial seizures arise from one part of the brain and include simple, partial, and complex partial seizures.
-Generalized seizures involve the entire brain and include generalized tonic-clonic, absence, myoclonic, tonic, and atonic seizures.
+Focal seizures arise from one distinct part of the brain.
+Generalized seizures involve the entire brain and include generalized tonic-clonic, absence, myoclonic, tonic, clonic, and atonic seizures.

 Types of epilepsy surgery